Delta flight from Atlanta blows tires at Los Angeles landing - NewsBreak

 Margarett said they were kept on the plane for an hour before being bused to the terminal.

-Two runways were closed for several hours until the plane was removed from a runway.
+Two runways were closed for several hours until the plane was removed from the runway.

 Comments / 0